fyrox-book/fyrox-book.github.io/src/introduction/basic_concepts.md

 node stores an instance of `Base` inside it, i.e. composition.
 For example, a `Mesh` node is a `Base` node _plus_ some specific info
 (a list of surfaces, material, etc.).
 The "hierarchy" depth is unlimited e.g. a `Light` node in the engine is an enumeration of three possible types of light source: `Directional`, `Point`, and `Spot`.
 All three of these light sources all contain a `BaseLight` node, which in turn contains a `Base` node.
-Graphically it can be represented like so:
+Graphically, it can be represented like so:

 ```text
 `Point`